Tristan-Eye9/PG-takehome/README.md

     ### Notes about tech choice

-    - I chose to use a React/Node tech stack given my previous experience with react and interest in building a simple front-end component.
+    - I chose to use a React/Node tech stack given my previous experience with react and node, as well as demonstrating tiered web development (front-end, middle-end, back-end).
+    - Since the specifications allowed for a React solution and that React alone can’t expose an API, I paired it with Node/Express to securely consume Alpha Vantage and return the required format.
+The program architecture still remains very simple despite a second tier.
-    - I also already had a node environment set up locally on my machine, which made configuring the project simpler.
+    - I also already had a node/react environment set up locally on my machine, which made configuring the development environment simpler.

 - consume the api and expose a new api that:

+    - Note: Node will consume and translate the API, and then react will get the information accordingly.
+    - By design the front-end tier, React in this case, will be relatively simple.

 - takes the symbol as a string parameter